atomica-software/contactzilla-sync/debug_testing_guide.md

 1. **Start with Debug Mode**: Use the hardcoded values for initial testing
 2. **Customize accounts**: Edit `debugConfigs` with your server details
 3. **Test account creation**:
-   - Clear app data: `adb shell pm clear com.messageconcept.contactzillasync`
+   - Clear app data: `adb shell pm clear com.atomica.contactzillasync`
    - Launch app and observe logs for account creation
 4. **Verify accounts**: Check that accounts appear in the accounts list
 5. **Test sync**: Verify that sync works with the created accounts